For years now we’ve been told to avoid eating late at night: Eat past 8 = gain weight, right?

 Avocados are filled with healthy fats and other crucial nutrients that your body requires to work optimally.

-Not only is avocado filling, helping to prevent late night binging, it is abundant in the good kinds of fats, which function as a fat burner.
+Not only is avocado filling, helping to prevent midnight binging, it is abundant in the good kinds of fats, which function as a fat burner.

-Blueberries are a good fruit to mix with cottage cheese, but they are a terrific late night treat by all by themselves.
+Blueberries are a good fruit to mix with cottage cheese, but they are a terrific treat by all by themselves.

 Blueberries have a high portion of water and anti-oxidants.
 In addition to helping keep appetite at bay they will give your skin a healthy radiance and keep the indications of aging to a minimum.